Chapter 21

 “I have no idea.”

 “Hey, guys…what’s this?’
 Cody held his torch over a pile of rubble.
-The remains of an arcade machine, its glass screen leaned over its remains like a tombstone.
+The remains of an arcade machine, its only surviving component, its glass screen, leaned over its remains like a tombstone.

 Passing his torch to his sister, Cody squatted and reached for the glass.
 It fell straight back, a puff of dust billowing out from beneath.